amd/aocl-data-analytics/doc/results/results_intro.rst

 Extracting Results
 ******************

-In order to simplify APIs, the results of computations are stored within the :cpp:type:`da_handle`.
+In order to simplify AOCL-DA C APIs, the results of computations are stored within the :cpp:type:`da_handle`.
 Results can be extracted from handles using :cpp:func:`da_handle_get_result_d`, :cpp:func:`da_handle_get_result_s` and :cpp:func:`da_handle_get_result_int`, depending on the datatype of the required result.
 Each of these routines takes four arguments: